Exploring Migrants' Liminal Spaces and Phases

 Introduction & Moderation: Simone Lässig, Carolin Liebisch-Gümüş, and Swen Steinberg (German Historical Institute Washington)

 Much of Joachim Schlör’s recent work has been based on German-Jewish family letters.
 Written between 1933 and 1941, during the process of emigration from Germany to a wide range of places “irgendwo auf der Welt”, the letters themselves – as well as, of course, their content – form part of a situation of in-betweenness.
 With his own background in ethnography, Joachim Schlör adds a cultural-historical perspective to the fields of Jewish Studies and Migration Studies and reads the sources as elements of a cultural practice: The ‘home world’ has become unbearable, and people prepare for their emigration.
 The ‘course of these days’ is insecure and, for good or for bad, open.
 After leaving a certain ‘here’, and before arriving in a different ‘there’, emigrants found themselves in waiting rooms and at border control stations, in trains and aboard ships.
 In many sources, this liminal status produced different modes of reflection about the past, the future, and the state they found themselves in – in the words of Robert Weltsch: “Where are we standing?
 Where are we headed?
 What eternal values do we recognize?” (“Zwischen Alter und Neuer Welt.”
 Jüdische Rundschau, 26.3.1934).
 Joachim Schlör asks whether this transitory experience has also created a transitory state of mind.
-Registration required.
+Event is now in the past.